-Maranta are all fairly low-growing, spreading plants with none reaching over about eight inches tall, making them excellent for grouped displays of low plants on a windowsill.
+Maranta are all fairly low-growing, spreading plants with none reaching over eight inches tall, making them excellent for grouped displays of plants on a windowsill.
 They thrive best when provided with greenhouse-like conditions: warm, moist, gentle airflow, and plenty of fertilizer.
 Plants that are kept too cool or too dry are likely to lose their leaves or suffer from fungal infections that will cause the plant to die from root rot or collapse.
 Plants that are exposed to too much sun are likely to become washed out and develop brown blotches on their leaves.

-You can hang or set your prayer plant near a window where it will get indirect sunlight.
-Never set your plant in direct sunlight as the sun will scorch the plant’s leaves, or leaves will develop blotches or patches and fade in color intensity.
+You can hang or set your prayer plant near a window where it will receive indirect sunlight.
+Never set your plant in direct sunlight because the sun will scorch the plant’s leaves or the leaves will develop blotches or patches and fade in color intensity.
 The plant is generally tolerant of lower light areas.
-In the winter, when the plants go into dormancy (and sometimes die back completely), give them bright light to maintain growth.
+In the winter, when the plants go into dormancy (and sometimes die back completely), provide them with bright light to maintain growth.

 This plant prefers acidic soil.
 Use a peat-based potting mix with a pH of 5.5 to 6.0 or mix two parts sphagnum peat moss, one part loamy soil, and one part perlite or coarse sand together.
-It is best to get only clean, pre-packaged materials that have been commercially processed and are free of insects and weed seeds.
+It is best to purchase clean, pre-packaged materials that have been commercially processed and are free of insects and weed seeds.

-You can also use a general-purpose houseplant potting soil, as long as it is well-draining.
+You can also use a general-purpose houseplant potting soil provided it is well-draining.
 If you are using soil that does not drain well, add perlite or coarse sand to the mixture.
 To improve drainage, add rocks or gravel to the bottom of your pot and be sure that the pot has a drainage hole.